 Statistical analysis.

-Linear regression was used to estimate trends in the dynamics of studied parameters.
+Two arrays of data were used in analysis: biological - timing of phenological events in the seasonal dynamics of studied species and species abundance; abiotic - timing of temperature thresholds.
 Variables had been previously standardized to zero mean and unit variance prior to analysis.
 During canonical correlation analysis for each year we obtained several pairs (orthogonal to each other) of canonical scores in the form of linear combinations separately of abiotic and biological variables.
 They were calculated in such a way as to maximize the correlation (canonical correlation) between biological and abiotic canonical variables.
 Only the first two pairs of canonical variables and, respectively, two first canonical correlations were significant.
+Significance of the canonical correlations was assessed by Bartlett criterion (Kendall, Stuart, 1966).
 For visualization of results of canonical analysis, a scatterplot was built, where the first and second canonical scores of each year were indicated on x and y axes, respectively.
+Calculations were made in R (R Core Team, 2019), package CCA (González, Déjean, 2012).

 The signs of the first and second canonical scores indicated different gradation of two factors, which determine the shape and shift of the seasonal temperature curves.
-A model of ANOVA repeated measures was used to assess the significance of influence of revealed factors on the timing of thresholds 3, 4, 5 and 8°C. The estimates of the parameters of this model were used to build curves of temperature spring-summer dynamics (spring-summer transition), corresponding to contrasting types of the latter.
+The ANOVA repeated measures analysis was used to assess the significance of influence of revealed factors on the timing of thresholds 3, 4, 5 and 8°C. The estimates of the parameters of this model were used to build curves of temperature spring-summer dynamics (spring-summer transition), corresponding to contrasting types of the latter.
 To take into account all the data in ANOVA Repeated Measures , including incomplete ones, the ergodic method was used (Alexeyeva, 2017), which allowed us to assess model parameters without removing incomplete data and without artificial filling of missing values.
-In the ANOVA Repead Measures model, the missing data leads to a bias that can be estimated using the ergodic method, so an appropriate correction is applied to the data, and then statistics are calculated from the already centralized model.
+In the ANOVA Repeated Measures model, the missing data leads to a bias that can be estimated using the ergodic method, so an appropriate correction is applied to the data, and then statistics are calculated from the already centralized model.
+For ANOVA Repeated Measures R packages MASS (Ripley et al., 2020), pracma (Borchers, 2019), magic (Hankin, 2018) and corpcor (Schafer, 2017) were used.

-Significance of the canonical correlations was assessed by Bartlett criterion.
 All the estimates were considered statistically significant at a critical level of significance p = 0.05.
-Statistical analysis was performed using R packages MASS, pracma, magic, corpcor, cancor (R Core Team, 2019).

 Results